turingschool/career-development-curriculum/module_two/feedback_ii.md

 Similar to the Facts-Feelings-Ask model of having crucial conversations that we discussed in [Learning to Pair](https://github.com/turingschool/career-development-curriculum/blob/master/module_one/learning_to_pair.md) in Module One, the Nonviolent Communication Framework asks you to consider how to be more *mindful* in your communication with others.

 * **Whole Group:** What does it mean to be mindful in communication?
 What would that look like?
+When is communication *not* mindful?

 Who is good at mindful communication?
 No one -- yet.
 We often spend our time communicating: